GrinonBarrett/Taksidos/Grimoires.md

 * Havery, 2nd
 * Rotword, 3rd

+**Tome of the Warden**
+$10,000, 3 lbs.
+One of many copies of a once critical tome.
+This grimoire contains the following spells at the indicated tiers;
+* Empathic Ward, 2nd
+* Sun Globe, 3rd
+* Flare, 1st
+* Highlife, 3rd
+* Regeneration, 5th

 **Tome of the Warmage**
 $10,000, 2.5 lbs.
 A manual written to teach the most important spells for one caught on the battlefield.
 Many a warmage has sworn by the neccesity of the spells contained within.
 This grimoire contains the following spells at the indicated tiers;